-Life Chiropractic College West’s Continuing Education (CE) program has teamed up with Titleist Performance Institute (golf), OnBaseU and RacquetFit to deliver sponsored seminars that, for the first time, allow chiropractors to earn their CE hours through these seminars.
+Life Chiropractic College West’s Continuing Education (CE) program is announcing that Life West is now working with Titleist Performance Institute (golf), OnBaseU and RacquetFit to deliver sponsored seminars that, for the first time, allow chiropractors to earn their CE hours through these seminars.

 Laurie Isenberg, director of the Life West CE program, says the partnership is a fantastic addition to the offerings Life West has for chiropractors.
 Certification has been available to other health care professionals, but earning Continuing Education credit is new for chiropractors, although they could still take the seminars without earning credit.
 “Chiropractors should be getting this certification too,” she said.
 “This allows chiropractors to become specialists in these areas.”